t3rabyt3-zz/TIDoS-Framework/README.md

     - Fuzzing websites pages with different payloads as well as WAF analysis to be added.

     - New modules including scanning for XSS and SQLi vulnerabilities within websites to be added.

+### Contributors :-

+   Its me only amongst the contributors to this project.
+It you want to work with me, just ping me up and we both can get started... ; )